nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 Adds a student to the student list.

-- Duplicate nus email address is not allowed since each student has a unique nus email
+- Duplicate nus email address is not allowed since each student has a unique nus email.
-- Duplicate telegram handle or phone number is not allowed since each student has a unique telegram handle or unique phone number
+- Duplicate telegram handle is not allowed since each student has a unique telegram handle.
-- Duplicate names are allowed
+- Duplicate names, scores and addresses are allowed.
-- Nus email must be e followed by 7 digits
+- Nus email must be e followed by 7 digits.
-- Telegram handle must be minimum 5 characters and maximum 32 characters
+- Telegram handle must be minimum 5 characters and maximum 32 characters.

-Format: `add n/[NAME] telegram/[PHONE_NUMBER or TELEGRAM_HANDLE] e/[NUS_EMAIL] score/[SCORE]`
+Format: `add n/NAME telegram/TELEGRAM_HANDLE e/NUS_EMAIL score/SCORE a/ADDRESS`

 Examples:

-* `add n/Bellman telegram/97482842 e/e1234567@u.nus.edu score/100`
+* `add n/Bellman telegram/97482842 e/e1234567@u.nus.edu score/100 a/311, Clementi Ave 2, #02-25`

 ### Deleting student: `rm`

 :exclamation: You will not be able to undo the deletion

 Removes a student from the student list.

-- Index starts from 1
+- Index starts from 1.
-- Valid index must be provided
+- Valid index must be provided.
+- As mentioned in the User Guide Notations, `rm` event parameters cannot be stacked. i.e. rm 1 rm 2 is an invalid command.

-Format: `rm [INDEX]`
+Format: `rm STUDENT_INDEX`

 Examples: